part | item | cond | resp |

 1 Introduction

-In recent years, studies in second language acquisition have slowly reduced their use of traditional ANOVAs (and potential post-hoc tests) and have instead adopted a wider range of methods, including mixed-effects regression models (e.g., Plonsky & Oswald, 2017).
+In recent years, studies in second language acquisition have slowly reduced their use of traditional analysis of variance (ANOVAs) accompanied by post-hoc tests, and have instead adopted a wider range of methods, including mixed-effects regression models (e.g., Cunnings, 2012; Plonsky & Oswald, 2017).
 This is certainly good news, as the field has long relied on a narrow range of statistical methods (e.g., Plonsky, 2014).
-This change is especially welcome when we consider how often categorical responses are transformed into percentages, for example, to be later analyzed using ANOVAs (Jaeger, 2008).
-While an ANOVA is technically just a special type of (linear) regression, their outputs and goals tend to be interpreted slightly differently: while an ANOVA is mostly focused on differences between means of levels of a given factor (say, a language group), a typical linear regression is focused on estimating (mean) responses, hence the different outputs from both methods.
+This change is especially welcome when we consider the misuse of certain techniques.
+For example, when run on percentages derived from categorical responses, ANOVAs can lead to spurious results (Jaeger, 2008).
+While ANOVAs are technically a special type of a (linear) regression, their outputs and goals tend to be interpreted slightly differently: ANOVAs are mostly focused on differences between means of levels of a given factor (say, a language group), whereas a typical linear regression is focused on estimating effect sizes for predictor variables, hence the different outputs from both methods.
 This difference might explain why analyses that employ ANOVAs sometimes carry out multiple comparisons to verify where specific differences may originate in their data.
-This practice tends to be accompanied by some type of \(p\)-value adjustment to reduce the rate of type I error.
+This practice tends to be accompanied by some type of \(p\)-value adjustment to reduce the rate of Type I error.

 2 A typical scenario